rus0000/jsinheritance/README.md

 JavaScript inheritance model understanding is important even if you are not going to use JavaScript OOP patterns, since many of built-in functionality based on inheritance.

+Diagrams notation
+* Blocks are JavaScript objects
+* Title of the block shows an accessor to that object
+* All other sections in block are object properties
+* Arrows are references, with meaning, that given property holds reference to a pointed object.
+Source of arrow is important, it identifies property, but end is not, it always points to the object
+* Prototype chain is colored in red
+* Built-in porperties may be not listed and shorted to <built-ins>

 ## Some JavaScript basics
 * In JavaScript we have functions and objects
 * Functions are also objects but of special type